 1. Get executives’ buy-in and support

 However, great communication takes time — time that executives don’t always have.
 Luckily, technology can ease the pain by streamlining the communication process and bringing every employee, from head office to the front line, closer to leadership.
+The right tools make it easier to share consistent messages, gather feedback, and ensure no one is left out of important conversations.

 2. Send a company-wide wellbeing survey